Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

     +   DynamoDB is serverless with no servers to provision, patch, or manage and no software to install, maintain, or operate.
     <br>

-    +   DyanamoDB supports ACID transactions so that you can build business-critical applications at scale.
+    +   DynamoDB supports ACID transactions so that you can build business-critical applications at scale.
 DynamoDB encrypts all data by default and provides fine-grained identify and access control on all your tables.
     <br>